barbagroup/PetIBM/doc/markdowns/installation.md

 * Docker: https://hub.docker.com/repository/docker/barbagroup/petibm
 * Singularity: https://github.com/barbagroup/petibm-recipes/tree/master/singularity

-However, if you would like to build PetIBM from scratch, please continue on this document.
+However, if you would like to build PetIBM from source, please continue on this document.

 ## Dependencies (current PetIBM version)